liakos356/liakos356/README.md

 - 💼 Passionate about building engaging web and mobile experiences.
 - 🎓 Constantly learning, with degrees that just scratch the surface.
 - 🗣 Conversing in **English**, **Greek**, and **French**.
-- 🚀 When not coding, I'm likely gaming or watching a good movie.
+- 🚀 When not coding, I'm likely enjoying time with my family or gaming.

 ### 💻 Tech & Creativity